marjan-ahmed/Typescript-concepts/Type Alias/4 - Intersection Type/README.md

 # Intersection Type

 like in Math, we study the intersection in chapter sets.
-The first set join aur concatinates or join the second set. and the result set is a intersection of the two sets,
+The first set join or concatinates the second set, and the result set is the intersection of the two sets,

 <h3>For example:</h3>